-In the 15-second clip, we see the monstrous, many-eyed creature turned over and examined by an off-screen explorer.
+In the short clip (that you can view below), we see the monstrous, many-eyed creature turned over and examined by an off-screen explorer.
 With its dozens of crab-like legs, disturbingly pale hue and slimy sheen, the huge, armored bug is the stuff of nightmares.

 The image of the Mammoth Cave mega insect has horrified millions since it first emerged and has raised several questions since.
 Is the footage of the mega bug real?
 What exactly is the creature in the clip?
 And what sort of maniac would pick it up with their bare hands??

 Is the Mammoth Cave mega insect real, or a hoax?

 It may look legit, but the Mammoth Cave mega insect video is, in fact, a hoax.

 (Come on, no-one would touch that thing without gloves).

 The big bug seen in the video is no more than an artfully designed puppet, one of many used to make the ‘Rollie Pollie’ creatures seen in the movie Pacific Rim.
 Whether this news comes as a relief or disappointment to you, Mammoth Cave is still home to a wide array of unique and fascinating critters!

 The Mammoth Cave National Park in Kentucky, North America, is home to parts of the longest known cave system on Earth.
 This sprawling labyrinth of underground chambers and tunnels is so vast that parts of it remain a mystery to this day, though over 640 km of the caves have been explored.